InDirectVariant/NetsocBot/README.md

 ## Testing your code
 You'll need your own bot token and owner ID.

 To obtain a bot token visit https://developer.discord.com then create an application, then a bot.
 From there you can find your token.
-Repalce `cfg["token"]` on Line 9 with your token
+Put your token in the config.yml file.

 To obtain an owner ID you'll need to enable developer mode in Discord.
 Once done, right click your user in any server and click `Copy ID`.
-Replace `cfg["owner-id"]` on Line 13 with your ID
+Put your ID in the config.yml file.

 If you have any issues with the above please reach out to me on the Discord -> IDVariant#5643